kazerlelutin/kll/@kll_/core/README.md

 ```

 In this example, the inception component uses the createComponent function to dynamically insert a new "button-count" component into the DOM after a 1-second delay.
 The new component is fully reactive and integrated with the KLL framework's state management system.
 This demonstrates the power and flexibility of the @kll\_/basic package when creating dynamic, interactive web applications.

+## kll.reload(element)

+if you change content of element, you can reload it for hydrate the new content and clean old elements